google-deepmind/mujoco/doc/overview.rst

    In the modern approach to contact dynamics, the forces or impulses caused by frictional contacts are usually defined as the solution to a linear or non-linear complementarity problem (LCP or NCP), both of which are NP-hard.
-MuJoCo is based on a different formulation of the physics of contact which reduces to a convex optimization problem, as explained in detail in the :doc:`computation` chapter.
+MuJoCo is based on a different formulation of the physics of contact which reduces to a convex optimization problem, as explained in detail in the :doc:`computation/index` chapter.
 Our model allows soft contacts and other constraints, and has a uniquely-defined inverse facilitating data analysis and control applications.
 There is a choice of optimization algorithms, including a generalization to the projected Gauss-Seidel method that can handle elliptic friction cones.
 The solver provides unified treatment of frictional contacts including torsional and rolling friction, frictionless contacts, joint and tendon limits, dry friction in joints and tendons, as well as a variety of equality constraints.

 Tendon geometry
    MuJoCo can model the 3D geometry of tendons - which are minimum-path-length strings obeying wrapping and via-point